-One of today’s hottest tile trends is a staggered tile installation.
-“Staggered” refers to a pattern of installing the tile so that the tiles’ natural shape is the edge of the area rather than the tile being cut to make a straight edge.
-This look embodies an “unfinished” style that is at once both casual and refined, with an opportunity to showcase the craft of tile installation.
+In a “staggered” installation, the tiles’ natural shape makes the edge of the tiled area rather than the tile being cut to fit a straight-edged area.
+This “unfinished” look, both casual and refined, can showcase the craft of tile installation.

-Staggered tile installation adds a unique flair to any project, with literally no “box” to reign in your imagination.
-Choose from a large selection of different tile patterns and shapes that you may want to transition from one type of tile to another or from the tile to another surface, such as a wall or a wood floor.
+A staggered tile pattern adds a unique flair to any project, with no “box” to reign in your imagination — choose any tile pattern and shape.
+You can transition from one type of tile to another, or from tile to another surface, such as a wall or a wood floor.

 Best Patterns and Shapes for Staggered Tile